Loisel/colorview2d/README.txt

  If everything works out nicely, you can start the program via

-   colorview2d [-f | --file filename] [-c | --columns columns]
+   colorview2d [-f | --file filename] [--columns columns] [-c | --cv2d config_file]

- where you can specify the filename of the datafile and which columns you want to read in.
+ where you can specify the filename of the datafile and which columns you want to read in, or, alternatively, a cv2d config file.

-20.1.2015 Alois Dirnaichner
+23.1.2015 Alois Dirnaichner